-With a predominance of industrial and commercial uses in the subarea, natural areas in BelRed are not obvious to the casual observer.
-Nonetheless, a number of streams and natural areas exist and provide opportunities to restore natural systems and substantially enhance the area's character.
-Surface water resources in the subarea include seven drainage basins that encompass six streams, a pond and two wetlands functioning as regional stormwater treatment facilities.
-Streams include: the West Tributary, Goff Creek, the Unnamed Creek, Kelsey Creek, Valley Creek and Sears Creek.
+With a predominance of industrial and commercial uses in the Subarea, natural areas in BelRed are not obvious to the casual observer.
+Nonetheless, a number of streams and natural areas exist, providing the opportunity to restore natural systems and substantially enhance the area's character.
+Surface water resources in the Subarea include seven drainage basins that encompass six streams, a pond, and two wetlands functioning as regional stormwater treatment facilities.
+Streams include: the West Tributary, Goff Creek, the Unnamed Creek, Kelsey Creek, Valley Creek, and Sears Creek.

 In general, these basins exhibit the typical characteristics of urbanized watersheds.
-Their streams suffered severe impacts from development in the 1960s and 1970s, prior to current environmental regulations.
-Impacts included fish passage barriers, impervious surfaces, buildings adjacent to streams and piped stream segments.
-Despite these impacts, most of BelRed's streams support fish, including salmonids, at locations within and/or downstream of the subarea.
+Their streams suffered severe impacts during the development that occurred in the area in the 1960s and 1970s, prior to the advent of current environmental regulations.
+The types of impacts and stream constraints include fish passage barriers, impervious surfaces, buildings adjacent to streams, and piped stream segments.
+However, most of the streams within the BelRed Subarea do support fish, including salmonids, at locations within and/or downstream of the Subarea.

 BelRed's six streams are a major part of the area's natural legacy.
-Rehabilitation of the streams will bear multiple benefits for the environment, for BelRed properties where nearby streams can become a significant area amenity and for the wider Bellevue community.
-These benefits include improved water quality, habitat enhancement, stormwater and flood control, human use buffering, aesthetic enhancements, noise attenuation and potential trail access where easements are available.
+Rehabilitation of the streams will bear multiple benefits for the environment, for BelRed properties where nearby streams can become a significant area amenity, and for the wider Bellevue community.
+These benefits include improved water quality, habitat enhancement, stormwater and flood control, human use buffering, aesthetic enhancements, noise attenuation, and potential trail access where easements are available.

-This plan encourages removing fish passage barriers, daylighting piped stream segments and restoring riparian habitat to transform BelRed's streams into community and environmental amenities.
-Restoring a width of 50 to 100 feet of natural streamside vegetation and incorporating a public trail network will enhance fish and wildlife habitat, improve water quality, increase open space and neighborhood buffering, link local and regional trails, encourage social gathering and result in other lasting benefits.
+This Plan embraces the concept of removing fish passage barriers, daylighting piped stream segments, and restoring riparian habitat to transform these streams into community and environmental amenities.
+Restoring a width of 50 to 100 feet of natural streamside vegetation and incorporating a public trail network will enhance fish and wildlife habitat, improve water quality, increase open space and neighborhood buffering, linking local and regional trails, encourage social gathering, and other lasting benefits.
 Beautiful and vibrant stream corridors will encourage the community and new development to refocus on the streams as integral natural treasures in an urban environment.

-Integrating public parks and stream corridors with public spaces in private development will provide a seamless connection of natural resources, education, art, neighborhoods, commerce and aesthetics.
-Based on parcel size and initial redevelopment interests, the West Tributary and Goff Creek corridors are anticipated to be early opportunities for enhancement, though rehabilitation opportunities have been identified for Valley and Sears Creeks as well.
+Integrating public parks and stream corridors with public spaces in private development will provide a seamless connection of natural resources, education, art, neighborhoods, commerce, and aesthetics.
+Based on parcel size and initial redevelopment interests, the West Tributary and Goff Creek corridors are anticipated to be early opportunities for enhancement, though rehabilitation opportunities have been identified for Valley and Sears creeks as well.
 Achieving this vision will require wider riparian corridors than currently exist, plus acquiring and developing "opportunity areas" where elements of the parks and transportation systems interface with the streams.